 Fracture toughness is a measure of a material's resistance to growth of cracks, a critical property for structural materials subjected to tensile loading.
-In very tough metals, the toughness usually results from plastic deformation that occurs near the tip of the advancing crack; plastic deformation requires energy, and the need to provide this energy translates into resistance to crack growth.3 Despite their lack of tensile ductility, at least some metallic glasses are not brittle in the same sense that ceramics are, for example, because they can experience significant plastic deformation around the crack tip during fracture.
-For instance, the fracture toughness (K{Ic}) of zirconium-based metallic glasses is about 20 MPa·m^{1/2} 15-somewhat lower than the ~ 55 MPa·m^{1/2} typical of crystalline zirconium alloys16 but much greater than the fracture toughness of ceramics (typically 1-5 MPa·m^{1/2}).
-The fact that metallic glasses are not out of the question.
+In very tough metals, the toughness usually results from plastic deformation that occurs near the tip of the advancing crack; plastic deformation requires energy, and the need to provide this energy translates into resistance to crack growth.
+Despite their lack of tensile ductility, at least some metallic glasses are not brittle in the same sense that ceramics are, for example, because they can experience significant plastic deformation around the crack tip during fracture.
+For instance, the fracture toughness ($K{\rm Ic}$) of zirconium-based metallic glasses is about 20 MPa·m^{1/2} 15-somewhat lower than the ~ 55 MPa·m^{1/2} typical of crystalline zirconium alloys16 but much greater than the fracture toughness of ceramics (typically 1-5 MPa·m^{1/2}).
+The fact that metallic glasses are reasonably tough despite their lack of tensile ductility suggests structural applications are not out of the question.